tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~~

 suite
-: The cipher suite used to encrypt ClientHelloInner.
+: The HpkeCipherSuite cipher suite used to encrypt ClientHelloInner.
+This MUST
+match a value provided in the corresponding ECHOConfig.cipher_suites list.

 record_digest
 : A cryptographic hash of the ECHOConfig structure from which the ECHO
 key was obtained, i.e., from the first byte of "version" to the end
 of the structure.
 This hash is computed using the hash function
-associated with `suite`.
+associated with `suite`, i.e., the corresponding HPKE KDF algorithm hash.

 enc
 : The HPKE encapsulated key, used by servers to decrypt the corresponding